ybob247-del/nexus-biomedical-website/PRIVACY_POLICY.md

 **Important Clarification:**

-Nexus Biomedical Intelligence is **NOT** a covered entity or business associate under HIPAA because:
+Nexus Biomedical Intelligence is **NOT** a covered entity or business associate under the Health Insurance Portability and Accountability Act (HIPAA).
+Here's why:

+### What We DON'T Do (HIPAA Requirements):

-1. We do NOT collect protected health information (PHI)
+- **No PHI/PII Collection:** We do NOT collect protected health information (PHI) or personally identifiable information (PII) as defined by HIPAA
+- **No Business Associate Agreements (BAAs):** We do NOT execute BAAs with healthcare providers because we don't handle their patient data
-2. We do NOT integrate with electronic health records (EHRs)
+- **No EHR Integration:** We do NOT integrate with electronic health record (EHR) systems like Epic, Cerner, or Allscripts
-3. We do NOT receive information from healthcare providers
+- **No Provider Data:** We do NOT receive patient information from doctors, hospitals, clinics, or other healthcare providers
-4. We do NOT process insurance claims or billing codes
+- **No Insurance Processing:** We do NOT process insurance claims, billing codes, or reimbursement data
-5. Users provide self-reported, anonymous health data
+- **No Medical Records:** We do NOT store, transmit, or process medical records or clinical documentation
+- **No Identifiable Health Data:** We do NOT link health assessments to real patient identities, medical record numbers, or social security numbers

+### What We Actually Do:

+- Users create accounts with email addresses (not linked to medical records)
+- Users answer health questions anonymously (self-reported data)
+- We provide educational insights and risk assessments (not diagnoses)
+- All data is pseudonymous and cannot be traced back to medical records

-Our platforms are **educational tools** and **clinical decision support**, NOT medical record systems.
+**Our platforms are educational tools and clinical decision support systems, NOT medical record systems or HIPAA-covered services.**

 ---